VerneShi/Atlanta_Eviction_Prediction/README.md

 * US Census Bureau - American Community Survey 5-Year Data Profile

 ### Variable Inclusion
 Based on some literature review of similar eviction prediction projects in other states, we have identified a wide range of potential variables.
 These include demographic (Race & Sex), economic (Income, education, occupation, etc.), social (Employment), and housing variables, all of which have been shown to be related to eviction in previous studies.
-(For detailed variables table, please refer to

 ### Data Cleaning and Handling Missing Values
 #### Tract ID Changes: